-(C15.4) What actions has your organization taken in the reporting year to progress your biodiversity-related commitments?
+(C15.5) What actions has your organization taken in the reporting year to progress your biodiversity-related commitments?

 Have you taken any actions in the reporting period to progress your biodiversity-related commitments?
-Type of action taken to progress biodiversity- related commitments Row 1 Yes, we are taking actions to progress our biodiversity-related commitments Land/water protection Land/water management Species management Education & awareness Law & policy Livelihood, economic & other incentives
+Type of action taken to progress biodiversity- related commitments

+Row Yes, we are taking actions to progress our Land/water protection

+1 biodiversity-related commitments Land/water management

+Species management

+Education & awareness

+Law & policy

+Livelihood, economic & other

-(C15.5) Does your organization use biodiversity indicators to monitor performance across its activities?
+(C15.6) Does your organization use biodiversity indicators to monitor performance across its activities?

 Does your organization use indicators to monitor biodiversity performance?
-Indicators used to monitor biodiversity performance Row 1 Yes, we use indicators State and benefit indicators Pressure indicators Response indicators
+Indicators used to monitor biodiversity performance Row Yes, we use indicators State and benefit indicators 1 Pressure indicators Response indicators

-(C15.6) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
+(C15.7) Have you published information about your organization's response to biodiversity-related issues for this reporting year in places other than in your CDP response?
 If so, please attach the publication(s).

-Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In voluntary sustainability report or other voluntary communications Content of biodiversity- related policies or commitments Governance Impacts on biodiversity Details on biodiversity indicators Influence on public policy and lobbying Risks and opportunities Biodiversity strategy 0 1
+Report type Content elements Attach the document and indicate where in the document the relevant biodiversity information is located In voluntary sustainability report or other voluntary communications Content of biodiversity- related policies or commitments 0 1